 Senior conference producer

-Laurence Taylor is a content researcher and conference producer at Corporate Secretary where he is responsible for crowd-sourcing intelligence on the big global issues facing governance teams.
+Laurence Taylor is a content researcher and conference producer at Governance Intelligence where he is responsible for crowd-sourcing intelligence on the big global issues facing governance teams.
 In this role, Laurence creates industry-wide conferences overseeing the event all the way from conception to completion.

 Prior to this role, Laurence held similar roles with Westminster insight, A UK-based policy organisation for both the private and public sectors.
 Laurence also produced events for Metal Bulletin, American Metal Market, and Industrial Minerals market.